 Paying your bill:

 Payment for services is expected at the time care is received.
-We accept cash, check, and Visa or MasterCard.
+We accept cash, check, and all major credit cards.
 A listing of our fees is available for your review.
-You may also be billed separately for professional services relating to your care, such as laboratory tests, pathology services (i.e. pap smears, biopsies, etc.) and radiologist services.
+You may also be billed separately for professional services relating to your care, such as laboratory tests & pathology services (i.e. pap smears, biopsies, etc.).
+If you do not have proof of insurance with you at the time of your visit, it may be necessary for us to obtain payment from you for services received.

 Filing Insurance claims: Our office will gladly file insurance claims for you.
 Any overpayment will be reimbursed to you.